dhasakgbb/physioSim/README.md

 - ✅ Legend toggles compound visibility
 - ✅ Methodology cards open/close
 - ✅ PDF export functionality

+### Interaction Test Guidelines

+- `src/test/setup.js` shims `localStorage`, `scrollTo`, and other browser APIs so Vitest can exercise the heavy UI safely—importing this file is handled automatically by the test runner.
+- Prefer the shared `renderWithAct` helper (see `src/test/stackBuilder.test.jsx`) so component mounts and async user-event chains are wrapped in `act(...)` by default.
+- When using `userEvent`, always `await` the call (e.g., `await user.click(...)`) to avoid reintroducing act warnings.
+- If you add a new helper, keep it colocated with the relevant tests and document the usage in this section so future contributors follow the “render + act” pattern.

 ### Key Test: Tren Benefit Plateau